 Religious Landscape Increasingly secular; 2023 census-linked figures show no religion as the largest response and Christianity as the largest religious grouping, but no longer a majority identity.

-Christian Pressure Context Low formal state pressure; the main burden is secularization, public mistrust, moral confusion, and the need for faithful gospel witness rather than legal persecution.
+Christian Witness Context Christians generally have strong legal freedom; the main concerns are secularization, public mistrust, moral confusion, and the need for faithful gospel witness rather than legal persecution.

 Map showing New Zealand in the South Pacific, southeast of Australia across the Tasman Sea, with regional context for readers praying for the nation.